-Interesting that, based upon TP, the reservoir TSI trends back and forth along a eutrophic mean.
+Interestingly , based upon TP, the reservoir TSI trends back and forth along a eutrophic mean.
 This index does show greater variability and is dependent upon a more complex analysis.
-More importantly, this analysis suggests that the nutrients are entering into the lake possibly independent of turbidity.
-Further, this may be a direct result of a combination of low oxygenated water from SML release combining with Pigg
+More importantly, nutrient TSI appears dependent on Pigg River inputs.
+As 2023 was one of the driest sampling years on record, lowering of TSI due to TP follows the idea that river inputs are one of the primary drivers for reservoir nutrients.